Buena Vista Street: Sunshine Plaza

 The original entrance of Disney California Adventure, pictured in 2010.

 Disney California Adventure's original main gate entrance, Sunshine Plaza, was designed to evoke a sensation as if one were stepping into a California postcard.
 After guests pass the giant letters spelling out California, they would pass beneath a mock-up of the Golden Gate Bridge, which served to disguise a portion of the resort's monorail track.
 Flanking both ends of the faux Golden Gate Bridge were two massive murals depicting the vast mountain ranges in California.
 A few meters into the park from the main gate was Sunshine Plaza that served as an access hub to all of the park's other themed lands.
 At the end of the path, there was a fountain featuring a large metal sunburst designed to reflect solar rays into the surrounding area.
 Sunshine Plaza was also home to a replica of the California Zephyr, which housed the plaza's two counter service restaurants: Baker's Field Bakery and Bur-r-r Bank Ice Cream.
 The plaza was also home to two of the park's biggest souvenir shops, Greetings from California and Engine Ears Toys.

 Redesign and expansion

-The entrance of Disney California Adventure as it appears today.
+The current entrance of Disney California Adventure, pictured in 2011.